I'm experiencing technical issues whilst using the conversational AI. What can I do?

 I am not receiving a response / I am seeing an error message after I reply

 Sometimes, the original error prevents the conversation from continuing even after you switch model and refresh the page.
-In this case, you'll need to start a new conversation via 'Communicate' in the menu (or clicking back).
+In this case, you'll need to start a new conversation via 'Speak' in the menu (or clicking back).

 If you're experiencing the issue on multiple days, please do send our support team a message so we can investigate.
 We know how frustrating it is when this issue occurs, and are hoping the AI providers improve the stability of their tech.